Jeff Ruggeri

 multi-board domain) as possible, yet still ensure redundancy.
 Keeping as

-little I/O on the last boards of a domain is incredibly useful if you plan on
+little I/O on the last boards of a domain is incredibly useful if you plan

 swapping system boards often.